-We work closely with the Speech and Language Therapist Services in Wisbech and may arrange for an assessment of their needs if we feel this is appropriate
+We work closely with the Speech and Language Therapist Services in Wisbech and may arrange for an assessment of their needs if we feel this is appropriate.
+For pre-school age children this may involve taking your child to a 'Drop in' session but we would discuss the best route to take with you.

 Have you had your child's hearing tested lately?
 This can have a really big impact on their communication skills.
+Please ask Miss Evans (SENDCo) if you need help to arrange this.